-If you have made some changes in the C++ code, run make in the ns-2.1b9a directory.
+If you have made some changes in the C++ code, run make in the ns-allinone-2.1b7a/ns-2.1b7a directory.

 3.2.
 General description

 Ns2 is an event driven, object oriented network simulator enabling the simulation of a variety of local and wide area networks.
 It implements different network protocols (TCP, UDP), traffic sources (FTP, web, CBR, Exponential on/off), queue management mechanisms (RED, DropTail), routing protocols (Dijkstra) etc. Ns2 is written in C++ and Otcl to separate the control and data path implementations.
 The simulator supports a class hierarchy in C++ (the compiled hierarchy) and a corresponding hierarchy within the Otcl interpreter (interpreted hierarchy).